HanoverStatsLabs/resources/labs/Lab1Instructions.md

 ```r
 histogram(~pop2010, data=counties)
 ```
-You can get a bigger version of the graph by clicking the Zoom button in the *Plots* pane.
+**You may need to wait several seconds for the results.**  You can get a bigger version of the graph by clicking the Zoom button in the *Plots* pane.

 We can enhance our understanding of the distribution by producing summary statistics.
 The command `favstats` will give us the five-number summary and the mean for the distribution:
 ```r